open-crosspost/open-crosspost-proxy-service/README.md

 - `GET /api/rate-limit/:endpoint?` - Get rate limit status for an endpoint
 - `GET /api/rate-limit` - Get all rate limits

-## Authentication

-The API uses API keys for client authentication and user IDs for user context.
-Include the following headers in your requests:

-- `X-API-Key`: Your API key
-- `X-User-ID`: The user ID for which to perform actions

 ## Error Handling

 The API returns structured error responses with the following format: